 We'd like to help you do the same.

-Blogging For Dummies: The Noob Friendly Guide to Starting One This Year
+Blogging For Dummies: A Noob Friendly Guide to Getting Started

 Considering starting a blog?
 Our blogging for dummies post shows you how to start and monetize yours using affiliate links.